-Berries such as blueberries, blackberries, strawberries and raspberries contain antioxidants called anthocyanins which exhibit an anti-inflammatory effect which may reduce your risk of heart disease and certain types of cancer (6).
+Berries such as blueberries, blackberries, strawberries and raspberries contain antioxidants called anthocyanins which exhibit an anti-inflammatory effect that may reduce your risk of heart disease and certain types of cancer (6).

 Consume a range of seasonal berries from local, organic (where possible) sources.
 Aim to consume them after a workout for the added benefit of their sugar content.

-Dark chocolate is a great source of flavanols which provide anti-inflammatory effects and, in particular, help to maintain the health and integrity of the endothelial cells which line your arteries (7).
+Dark chocolate is a great source of flavonols that provide anti-inflammatory effects and, in particular, help to maintain the health and integrity of the endothelial cells which line your arteries (7).
 Cocoa is also a great source of theobromine, another powerful antioxidant with anti-inflammatory effects (8).

 When selecting chocolate, opt for 72%+ cocoa content and opt for organic, fair-trade sources wherever possible.

 Turmeric is the root of the Curcuma Longa plant - a member of the ginger family - which is boiled, dried and ground to form turmeric powder.
 Turmeric powder is a staple in Indian cuisine and one of the most popular anti-inflammatory super-food supplements around.
 This is due to curcumin - the main active compound in turmeric - which has been shown to exhibit a highly potent anti-inflammatory effect.
 In fact, curcumin has been shown to be a more effective anti-inflammatory than ibuprofen (9).

 Use turmeric when preparing meals - it goes well with chicken and curries - and always use it alongside black pepper and healthy fats such as olive oil (10).